18 of the Hottest Franchises You Can Actually Afford to Start in 2019

 Great Clips can help stylish entrepreneurs open a salon using its reputation that’s been built over 35 years of operation.
 David Rubenzer and Steve Lemmon started the company in 1982, realizing that consumers need haircut appointments that are easy to squeeze into their busy lifestyles.
 (Hey, not everyone can leave work to get a haircut at 11am on a weekday.)
 They revolutionized the industry by offering walk-in hair care services that are open on both weekends and evenings.

-The first Great Clips salon was opened in 1983, and has since expanded to over 4,300 locations, employing more 40,000 stylists.
+The first Great Clips salon was opened in 1983, and has since expanded to over 4,300 locations, with their franchises employing more 40,000 stylists.

 As Great Clips is a 100% franchised company, they are now picky about entering only into markets where they aren’t currently operating.
 You can explore their territory availability here and see if your area is up for grabs.